AlexTorresDev/custom-electron-titlebar/README.md

 ## Contributing

-Many thanks to contributor [**Pavel Erokhin** (@MairwunNx)](https://github.com/MairwunNx) and to all the people who support this project through issues and pull request.
+Many thanks to all the people who support this project through issues and pull request.

-**Note:** If you want to contribute with this project, all the issues and pull request are welcome.
+If you want to contribute with this project, all the issues and pull request are welcome.

 ## License